+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 The traditional and charming Sake district is located along the Horikawa River in southern Kyoto.
 The area is home to more than 40 breweries and many offer tastings of different types.

-Take the opportunity to take a trip along the canal in one of all the small wooden boats for a full sake experience.
+Take the opportunity to take a trip along the canal in one of the small wooden boats for a full sake experience.

 Kyoto golden tempel